Scansion: 4-level notations

 In this case, "-ions of sweet si-" is sometimes taken as a pyrrhic foot followed by a spondee, and sometimes as a single 4-syllable unit (a minor or rising ionic) that replaces 2 iambic feet.
-This is a case in which 2-level scansion is felt to miss something essential even by some rather strict prosodists.
-In fact, Groves has shown that in cases like this, where the ictus moves forward (as opposed to backward as in "When to") each of the 4 positions in question has slightly different constraints that must be fulfilled for the line to be perceived as metrical.
+It is a case in which 2-level scansion is felt to miss something essential even by some rather strict prosodists.
+In fact, Groves has shown that in such cases, where the ictus moves forward (as opposed to backward as in "When to"), each of the 4 positions in question has slightly different constraints that must be fulfilled for the line to be perceived as metrical.
 In layman's terms, these constraints are most often realized as 4 rising positions; in Jespersen's notation: